shuky-shukrun/ClassBoostDownloader/README.md

 # ClassBoostDownloader
-Downloading videos from ClassBoost.
+Downloading videos from ClassBoost (https://classboost.co.il/).
 Required username &amp; password
 <br>
 Before using the software, please refer to the ClassBoost Terms of Use.
 <br>